-Noemí was told that Catalina had tuberculosis but she thought something else was wrong.
+Noemí was told that Catalina had tuberculosis, but she thought something else was wrong.
 A doctor visited each week to check on both Catalina and Howard.
 The family explained that Howard was old and often in pain.
 When she tried to speak to the doctor about Catalina, he wouldn’t entertain her questions.

 Noemí rarely got to visit with Catalina, the explanation being that Catalina needed rest for her medicines to take effect.
 On one of their unsupervised visits, which were usually quite short, Catalina asked Noemí to get her a tincture from the healer, Marta, in town.

-Noemí got permission from Virgil for a second opinion to Catalina’s diagnosis.
+Noemí got permission from Virgil for a second opinion on Catalina’s diagnosis.
 Days later, she drove to town.
 The town was tiny and sleepy, haven’t seen better days.
-She managed to locate Marta, the healer who Catalina had gotten the previous bottle of tincture from and also visited the doctor.
+She managed to locate Marta, the healer who Catalina had gotten the previous bottle of tincture from, and also visited the doctor.
 The doctor had never been to High Place and seemed reluctant to go there, but he finally agreed.